wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="i-am-primarily-interested-in-becoming-a-software-engineer-what-courses-should-i-take">I am primarily interested in becoming a software engineer; what courses should I take?</h2>
- Our core requirements will ensure that your goals of becoming a proficient software engineer are achieved by becoming an accomplished computer scientist.
+<a id=101></a> Our core requirements will ensure that your goals of becoming a proficient software engineer are achieved by becoming an accomplished computer scientist.
 The core is described elsewhere in this FAQ, so let's look more into the software offerings based on the kind of work you want to do.
 Generally, those courses ending with an `S` are software courses, but there courses with other suffixes that should interest you as well.

  Software engineering
   Consider taking some or all of the following elective courses: